mr-possible/my_portfolio/content/about.md

 +++
 ## Summary

 I am a passionate and detail-oriented Software Engineer/SDET from India.
 With a keen interest in ensuring software quality and delivering robust solutions, I bring a unique blend of technical skills and a quality-focused mindset.
-Please scroll down to know more 😀.
+Please scroll down to know more about me 😀.

 ---